dmweis/dmweis.github.io/_drafts/Masters.md

 We can install a more powerful computer on board of the robot at the cost of more power consumption We can use an external computer with more computing power to perform the calculations and communicate wirelessly.
 This will make the process slower and slightly devaluate the advantage of using a lwo cost platform but isn’t such a problematic solution.
 Using cloud services for this task is also an option.
 Climbing
 The robot simply physically can’t climb over obstacles.
 This will definitely be a problem for some obstacles of larger size.
 The solution is that we either use simpler obstacles or redesign the body of the robot to be more suited for climbing.
-This is one of the advantages of using a robot designed by the research since we can alster the design as much as we want.
+This is one of the advantages of using a robot designed by the research since we can alter the design as much as we want.

 <!-- TODO: (This chapter is a joke) -->
 ## Literature review